dora-metrics/pelorus/docs/GettingStarted/configuration/PelorusCore.md

 - **Type:** 'true' string or commented out for 'false'

 : Whether or not the cluster serves custom signed certificates for ingress (e.g. router certs).
 If `true` we will load the custom via the [certificate injection method](https://docs.openshift.com/container-platform/4.11/networking/configuring-a-custom-pki.html#certificate-injection-using-operators_configuring-a-custom-pki).

+## Deploying Across Multiple Clusters

+By default, Pelorus will pull in data from the cluster in which it is running, but it also supports collecting data across multiple OpenShift clusters.
+In order to do this, the thanos sidecar can be configured to read from a shared S3 bucket across clusters.
+See [Pelorus Multi-Cluster Architecture](../../Architecture.md#multi-cluster-architecture-production) for details.
+You define exporters for the desired metrics in each of the clusters and the main cluster's Grafana dashboard will display a combined view of the metrics collected in the shared S3 bucket via thanos.